How to pay international contractors in Georgia [2024]

 Independent contractors in the Republic of Georgia must file and pay their own taxes if they are registered as a business entity.

-As a sole proprietor, all you need to register at the Tbilisi Public Service Hall is:
+As a sole proprietor, all they need to register at the Tbilisi Public Service Hall is:

 • Passport